sugaryen/open-social-pool/README.md

     ./build/bin/open-ethereum-pool config.json

 You can use Ubuntu upstart - check for sample config in <code>upstart.conf</code>.
+See [wiki](https://github.com/ellaism/open-ethereum-pool/wiki/Running-Pool) for more ways to run the pool.

 ### Building Frontend